mimminou/PDBASER/README.md

 - 2D Depiction and PNG/SVG output.
 - Outputs residues in most popular formats (pdb, sdf, mol2, smiles).
 - Multiple residue extraction at once is possible, chain only extraction with no residues is also possible.
+- Binding Site Extraction is available for up to 10Å in radius from a selected residue.
+- Water extraction in chains and binding site is available.
-- Hydrogen generation for extracted residues is available (Except for SMILES format).
+- Hydrogen generation for extracted residues is available (Only for ligands).
-- Support for downloading proteins from the PDB directly.
+- Support for downloading proteins from the PDB directly (files are saved in input directory).

 ![Screenshot](GUI/pdbaser.PNG?raw=true)